 5) Running title (not more than 40 characters with space).

 Note: Main manuscript has to be submitted as the main document file and it must not be included the title page items (name of authors and their affiliations, email/airmail addresses, Tel./Fax) to ensure the blind revision.
-Main document should be started with the title followed by the abstract etc. All figures must be submitted by original format such as excel, SPSS, or any other statistical software.
+Main document should be started with the title followed by the abstract etc. All figures must be re-submitted by original format such as excel, SPSS, or any other statistical software after acceptance.